Purpose of Olympic Scoring is to . . .

 . . . extract some consensually validated new product, process, or other innovative ideas or concepts while encouraging 100 percent participation.The following is particularly appropriate when facilitating olympic scoring with larger groups of nine or more participants.

 Background of Olympic Scoring

-In advance, inform all of your participants to bring at least one idea or response to a prepared question that will be addressed during the meeting or workshop.
+In advance, inform all of your participants to bring at least one idea or response to a prepared question.
+Immediately caapture them during the meeting or workshop.
 While focused on a central theme (eg, solution to a problem), break down your primary question into small, manageable pieces.